EU Blue card

 Yes.
 If an EU Blue Card holder work for 33 months in the hosting state or 21 months while also earning the B1 language certificate, they will be eligible for the permanent residency permit.
 Also, if you work in different EU member states and gather five years of work experience, you are a strong candidate for the permanent residency permit.

-• Assist in filling out online application forms
+• Assistance in filling and submitting application forms

 Sign up for a free expert consultation